 What Are Bifacial Solar Panels?

 All solar panels are made up of many photovoltaic cells mounted in rows on a flat surface.
-More commonly known as solar cells, these guys convert the energy in sunlight into an electric current that can be harnessed directly or stored in batteries for later use.
+More commonly known as solar cells.
+These guys convert the energy in sunlight into an electric current.
+That current can be harnessed directly or stored in batteries for later use.
 The solar panels are then arranged together to form arrays sized to meet output needs.

 There are two broad categories of solar panels depending on solar cells used in their construction.
 These are monofacial and bifacial panels.